The Twelve Days of Christmas (song): Origins

 The best known English version was first printed in Mirth without Mischief, a children's book published in London around 1780.
 The work was heavily illustrated with woodcuts, attributed in one source to Thomas Bewick.

 In the northern counties of England, the song was often called the "Ten Days of Christmas", as there were only ten gifts.
 It was also known in Somerset, Dorset, and elsewhere in England.
 The kinds of gifts vary in a number of the versions, some of them becoming alliterative tongue-twisters.
 "The Twelve Days of Christmas" was also widely popular in the United States and Canada.
 It is mentioned in the section on "Chain Songs" in Stith Thompson's Motif-Index of Folk-Literature (Indiana University Studies, Vol. 5, 1935), p.
 416.

 There is evidence pointing to the North of England, specifically the area around Newcastle upon Tyne, as the origin of the carol.
-Husk, in the 1864 excerpt quoted below, stated that the carol was "found on broadsides printed at Newcastle at various periods during the last hundred and fifty years", i.e. from approximately 1714.
+William Henry Husk, in the 1864 excerpt quoted below, stated that the carol was "found on broadsides printed at Newcastle at various periods during the last hundred and fifty years", i.e. from approximately 1714.
 In addition, many of the nineteenth century citations come from the Newcastle area.

 Peter and Iona Opie suggest that "if '[t]he partridge in the peartree' is to be taken literally it looks as if the chant comes from France, since the Red Leg partridge, which perches in trees more frequently than the common partridge, was not successfully introduced into England until about 1770".

 Some authors suggest a connection to a religious verse entitled "Twelfth Day", found in a thirteenth century manuscript at Trinity College, Cambridge; this theory is criticised as "erroneous" by Yoffie.
 It has also been suggested that this carol is connected to the "old ballad" which Sir Toby Belch begins to sing in Shakespeare's Twelfth Night.